pantrypoints/sp/content/en/research/countries/china/xi/chapter-06b.md

 and build a prosperous, strong, democratic, civilized, and civilized socialist country."1 This is a refinement and concretization of the "third step" of Comrade Deng Xiaoping's "three-step" strategy, and it is also a new "three-step" strategic arrangement for China's development in the first half of the 21st century.
-In November 2002, the 16th National Congress of the Communist Party of China reaffirmed the new "three-step approach" and clearly defined the first centenary goal as: "To build a better-off society of a higher standard that benefits more than one billion people in an all-round way, so that the economy will be more developed, democracy will be more sound, science and education will be more progressive, culture will be more prosperous, society will be more harmonious and the people's life will be more solid."
-2 In October 2007, at the 17th National Congress of the Communist Party of China, Comrade Hu Jintao put forward new and higher requirements for China's development, and adjusted the first centenary goal to build a moderately prosperous society in an all-round way.
+In November 2002, the 16th National Congress of the CCP reaffirmed the new "three-step approach" and clearly defined the first centenary goal as: "To build a better-off society of a higher standard that benefits more than one billion people in an all-round way, so that the economy will be more developed, democracy will be more sound, science and education will be more progressive, culture will be more prosperous, society will be more harmonious and the people's life will be more solid."
+2 In October 2007, at the 17th National Congress of the CCP, Comrade Hu Jintao put forward new and higher requirements for China's development, and adjusted the first centenary goal to build a moderately prosperous society in an all-round way.

 3. Make strategic arrangements for building a moderately prosperous society and a modern socialist power in an all-round way, and start a new journey of the great rejuvenation of the Chinese nation

-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has scientifically planned the overall situation, firmly grasped the strategic initiative, unswervingly achieved strategic goals, led China's reform, opening up and socialist modernization to achieve historic achievements, opened up a new situation in the cause of
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has scientifically planned the overall situation, firmly grasped the strategic initiative, unswervingly achieved strategic goals, led China's reform, opening up and socialist modernization to achieve historic achievements, opened up a new situation in the cause of